ensdomains/docs/ens-improvement-proposals/ens-l2-offchain.md

 ## IMPORTANT NOTE

-The development of ENS offchain data support is still in progress, and none of the solutions described below is not to be used in the production environment yet.
+The development of ENS offchain data support is still in progress, and none of the solutions described below is to be used in the production environment yet.
 Therefore, this section is written mainly for information purposes so that dapps and wallets developers can prepare for the integration once it is fully supported.

 ## Summary